metno/pyaerocom/docs/add02_read_ebas_nasa_ames.rst

 file <https://github.com/metno/pyaerocom/blob/master/pyaerocom/data/ebas_flags.csv>`__
 we see that these two flags have the following meaning:

--  394,'Data completeness less than 90%','V'
+-  394,‘Data completeness less than 90%’,‘V’
--  999,'Missing measurement, unspecified reason','M'
+-  999,‘Missing measurement, unspecified reason’,‘M’

 where the last string specifies if this flag is valid (V) or invalid (I) or missing (M).